electron-elements/send-feedback/docs/reporters.md

 ### `postRequestReporter`

 This reporter can send a post request in background to a server.
-It will show a reporter a loader when the request in pending.
+The `send-feedback` element will show a reporter a loader until the feedback is successfully sent.
 ```
 sendFeedback.useReporter('postRequestReporter', {
   url: 'url of your server',